The Vermont Statutes Online

 (50) Compost, animal manure, manipulated animal manure, and planting mix when any of these items are sold in bulk.
 As used in this section, the term "sold in bulk" shall mean sold in a form that is not prepackaged, or sold in a packaged form in volumes greater than one cubic yard.

-(51) The following machinery, including repair parts, used for timber cutting, timber removal, and processing of timber or other solid wood forest products intended to be sold ultimately at retail: skidders with grapple and cable, feller bunchers, cut-to-length processors, forwarders, delimbers, loader slashers, log loaders, whole-tree chippers, stationary screening systems, and firewood processors, elevators, and screens.
+(51) The following machinery, including repair parts, used for timber cutting, timber removal, and processing of timber or other solid wood forest products intended to be sold ultimately at retail: skidders with grapple and cable; feller bunchers; cut-to-length processors; forwarders; delimbers; loader slashers; log loaders; whole-tree chippers; stationary screening systems; firewood processors, elevators, and screens; and when sold for use on any machinery listed under this subdivision, traction enhancement accessories, tire chains, track systems, and winch cables.
 The Department of Taxes shall publish guidance relating to the application of this exemption.